Nestled in the pristine coastal town of Anda in south-east Bohol, Magic Oceans Resort offers an intimate escape for discerning divers.

 Regaldive can offer packages to the Philippines on a number of different airlines.

-London - Cebu: Singapore Airlines via Singapore on Monday, Tuesday and Thursday.
-Emirates via Dubai daily and Cathay Pacific via Hong Kong daily.
+London - Cebu: Singapore Airlines via Singapore; Emirates via Dubai; Cathay Pacific via Hong Kong.

-Philippines Office for Transportation Security has issued new rules that include 'Scuba Diving Equipment' (including regulators) on the list of blunt instruments that are not to be in carry-on/cabin baggage on flights originating within the Philippines.
+Philippines Office for Transportation Security rules include 'Scuba Diving Equipment' (including regulators) on the list of blunt instruments that are not to be in carry-on/cabin baggage on flights originating within the Philippines.
 Please ensure that all scuba equipment is secured within checked-in baggage on all domestic flights and on all departing international flights.

 Transfers